Skip to main content

 The Agentic AI Solution

 VeriRFP is not a prompt wrapper; it is a Multi-Agent System.
 Instead of relying on a single omniscient LLM call, the workflow is orchestrated by specialized, interacting AI Agents.
+Each agent operates within a narrow scope of responsibility, enabling deeper reasoning and more reliable output within its domain.

-Agent 1: The Triage & Routing Agent
+Agent 1: The Triage and Routing Agent

 This agent never drafts an answer.
 Its sole responsibility is parsing the Excel grid, analyzing the complexity of every cell, and categorizing the questions into domains (InfoSec, Privacy, Legal, Technical).
 It evaluates the historical Knowledge Base to determine confidence.
 If a question is entirely novel, it automatically flags it and routes it to the designated human Subject Matter Expert (SME).